 Rwanda, a small landlocked country in east-central Africa, is trying to recover from the ethnic strife that culminated in government-sponsored genocide in the mid-1990s.

-Today, Rwanda is striving to rebuild its economy, with coffee and tea production among its main exports.
-The World Bank has praised Rwanda's recent "remarkable development successes", which it says have helped reduce poverty and inequality.
+Rwanda has striven to rebuild its economy, with coffee and tea production among its main exports, and economic development has helped reduce poverty and inequality.

 President: Paul Kagame

 Paul Kagame has run Rwanda since his rebel army ended the slaughter of hundreds of thousands of people in 1994.

 He was sworn in as vice-president and defence minister in the post-genocide government in July 1994, but was widely seen as the real power in Rwanda.

 In 2000 parliament elected him president.
 He has won elections ever since, the last was in 2017 where official figures showed he won 99% of the vote, which many outside the country dismissed as a sham.
 He has said he will stand again in 2024.

 To his admirers he is a visionary leader, but to his critics he is an authoritarian despot who tolerates no opposition.

 State TV and radio reach the largest audiences and operate alongside privately-owned outlets.

 Self-censorship is commonplace, says Reporters Without Borders.
 Exile journalists operate online, prompting website blocking, says Freedom House.

 Some key dates in the history of Rwanda: